green-arrow/guides/source/localizable/addons-and-dependencies/managing-dependencies.md

 ## Other assets

-Assets not available as an addon or Bower package should be placed in the `vendor` folder in your project.
+Third-party assets not available as an addon or Bower package should be placed in the `vendor` folder in your project.

+Your own assets (such as `robots.txt` and your `favicon`) should be placed in the `public` folder in your project.

 ## Compiling Assets